 Huel is one of the most popular meal replacement products.
 It's a powder that can be mixed into water or other liquids, and the brand describes their product as "nutritionally complete" and "the no-prep meal that doesn't compromise on your health."

-In this article we'll answer all of these questions and more as we review the ingredients in Huel Powder v3.0 based on medical research to give our take on whether the product is a healthy meal replacement option or if it's a waste of money.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Huel Powder v3.0 based on clinical studies to give our take on whether or not this product is healthy.

-We'll also review some of Huel's other products like Huel Black and Huel bars, explain which retailer has the best prices on Huel, and share real, unsponsored customer reviews of Huel products.
+We'll also review some of Huel's other products like Huel Black and Huel bars, explain which retailer has the best prices on Huel, and feature unsponsored customer reviews of the brand.

 The brand's flavored powders contain sucralose which is an artificial sweetener.
 This ingredient was shown in a clinical trial published in the Nutrition Journal to have negative effects on blood sugar and insulin levels.

-Overall we do not consider Huel Powder v3.0 to be particularly healthy, but we don't consider it to be unhealthy either.
-Healthiness exists on a spectrum and this is a better formulation than most meal replacement products we've reviewed on Illuminate Health.
+Overall, we do not consider Huel Powder v3.0 to be particularly healthy, but we don't consider it to be unhealthy either.
+Healthiness exists on a spectrum and this is a better formulation than most meal replacement products we've reviewed to date on Illuminate Health.

 Where to Buy Huel for the Best Price

-Here's a price breakdown for two packs of Huel Powder v3.0 at the time of updating this article (consumers must buy a minimum of two packs on the brand's website which is why we chose this amount).
+Here's a price breakdown for a one-time purchase of two packs of Huel Powder v3.0 at the time of updating this article (consumers must buy a minimum of two packs on the brand's website which is why we chose this amount):